 Many Christian writers, composers, and other artists have embraced the new technology and are enthusiastic about the ways in which they can reach others more immediately and directly than ever before.

 While the distribution medium has changed, the principle of copyright has not.
-Authors and publishers have Web sites with interactive permission forms, order forms, and contact information.
-Even when a work is offered to the public without charge and without obligation to contact or notify the author, the author retains a moral right not to have the work defaced, bowdlerized, taken out of context, or used to sell a product or service.
+Authors and publishers have web sites with interactive permission forms, order forms, and contact information.
+Even when a work is offered to the public without charge and without obligation to contact or notify the author, the author retains a moral right not to have the work defaced, bowdlerized, taken out of context, text altered, or used to sell a product or service.
 For example, many authors want to know, before they give permission for the reprinting of their songs or the recording of their music, how the music will look, who the performers are, what other material is accompanying their works.